IbtisamZ/Bike-Share-System-Analysis/README.md

 Data for the first 10 rides in the new_york_city.csv file

 <h3>Statistics Computed</h3>
-You will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
+Learning about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
 In this project, code is written to provide the following information:

 <h5>#1 Popular times of travel (i.e., occurs most often in the start time)</h5>
 <li>Most common month</li>